Fastiv railway station hit by Russian strike to be demolished and rebuilt

 Source: Fastiv Mayor Mykhailo Netiazhuк

-Quote: "A decision was taken to fully demolish the damaged structure and build a new station in Fastiv following a meeting of the task force on dealing with the aftermath of the enemy attack, chaired by Ukrzaliznytsia (Ukrainian Railways) CEO Oleksandr Pertsovskyi.
+Quote: "A decision has been taken to fully demolish the damaged structure and build a new station in Fastiv following a meeting of the task force on dealing with the aftermath of the enemy attack, chaired by Ukrzaliznytsia (Ukrainian Railways) CEO Oleksandr Pertsovskyi.

 Advertisement: